ITWSDataScience/PrecipitationVectorbornDeseasesInAfrica2019/README.md

 #### Mosquito Dataset:

 The mosquito dataset can be downloaded from the Healthmap website and searching the disease and location area.
 The corresponding data can then be downloaded.
+The data is downloaded in .csv format.

 ### Visualization: